December 19, 2020

 Hidden away in the Santa Barbara County Courthouse lies a gorgeous space adorned with more than 4,000 square feet of murals depicting the area’s history.
 Appropriately named The Mural Room, this stunning chamber was painted by California muralist Daniel Sayre Groesbeck.
 Groesbeck was commissioned by architect William Mooser to transform the once-blank room into a “throne room” fit for a castle.
 The area was later used as a meeting room for the county’s board of supervisors.

-Upon visiting, you’ll see monumental events in the city’s history—such as the 1786 founding of the Old Mission Santa Barbara—depicted on the walls.
-Book a tour to get the full experience and educate yourself on the specificities of the state’s history at this hidden Santa Barbara gem.
+Touring the Mural Room is one of the most culturally educational things to do in Santa Barbara.
+Upon visiting, you’ll see monumental events in the city’s history — such as the 1786 founding of the Old Mission Santa Barbara — depicted on the walls.
+Book a tour to get the full experience and educate yourself on the specificities of the state’s history at this unique Santa Barbara attraction.